-Gigi began with just a few goats to help manage her organic pastures and control weeds, but soon turned into a small scale dairy.
-Then, with the addition of her father’s 10-acre parcel, she established a small herd of hogs to remove invasive grasses, followed by laying hens.
-“I just kept adding elements,” says Gigi.
+Gigi began with just a few goats to help manage her organic pastures and control weeds, but soon turned into a small scale dairy and eventually she added laying hens: “I just kept adding elements,” says Gigi.
 “I realized I wanted to grow a microcosm of nature and manage it all in a way that it would be a self-sustaining circle.”

 The farm is now home to six milking goats —mostly the Alpine breed, with a little Saanen.
-Her hog herd started with two Tamworth-Hampshire cross breeding sows and a Gloucester Old Spot-Large Black cross boar.
 Windflower Farm’s small flock of laying hens is a colorful mix of breeds, including Araucanas, Rose Comb Brown Leghorns, and Blue Andalusians, among others.
 They are kept in a large coop at night and are let out on pasture to scratch, peck, dust bathe and forage during the day.

 “Pasture-based management is a no-brainer,” says Gigi.
 “I can control all the inputs.
 I know that even though I’m not certified organic, I manage my pastures according to organic principles and my animals are getting the best quality food.
 Being able to mimic their natural needs is so important.
 You can see when you let out chickens in the morning and they run straight out to the pasture that it’s what they’re meant to be doing.”